CamronJones15/FinalProject/README.md

 - important agenda -

-Implement Inventory to Player Class
+Implement Inventory to Player Class using a dictionary using a string as a key and contains items.
 Add ability for world events and triggers create TrapRoom class that inherits from room class